ledgetech/lua-resty-http/README.md

 `syntax: res, err = httpc:request_uri(uri, params)`

 The simple interface.
-Options supplied in the `params` table are the same as in the generic interface, and will override components found in the uri itself.
+Options supplied in the `params` table are the combined parameters from the all-in-one connect interface, and the generic request interface.
+The parameters will override components found in the uri itself.

-There are 4 additional parameters for controlling keepalives and ssl:
+There are 3 additional parameters for controlling keepalives:

-* `ssl_verify` Verify the SSL cert matches the hostname
 * `keepalive` Set to `false` to disable keepalives and immediately close the connection.
 * `keepalive_timeout` The maximal idle timeout (ms).
 Defaults to `lua_socket_keepalive_timeout`.
 * `keepalive_pool` The maximum number of connections in the pool.
 Defaults to `lua_socket_pool_size`.